Professor Andrew Bourke (School of Biological Sciences, University of East Anglia)

-Dr Wilfried Haerty, The Earlham Institute
+Dr Wilfried Haerty (The Earlham Institute)

 Many pollinator species, recognised as essential for ecosystem function, are undergoing rapid declines.
-One recent exception is the ‘Tree Bumblebee’ Bombus hypnorum: expanding its range into and across the UK in <20 years, it is now one of our most common species.
+One recent exception is the ‘Tree Bumblebee’ Bombus hyponorum: expanding its range into and across the UK in <20 years, it is now one of our most common species.

 The project’s focus is a genomic comparison of Bombus species from within the UK and continental Europe.
-Initial work has identified genomic regions of interest in B. hypnorum that may be indicative of its ability to adapt to anthropogenically altered landscapes.
+Initial work has identified genomic regions of interest in B. hypnorum that may be indicative of an enhanced ability to adapt to anthropogenically altered landscapes.
 However, current data are preliminary and lack essential phylogenetic comparison.

 This is an exciting opportunity to generate a substantial and highly novel genomic dataset to test hypotheses as to whether the observed genomic differences are unique to B. hypnorum, or shared among Bombus species (some evidence suggests elevated resilience in the wider Pyrobombus sub-genus).
 In addition to fulfilling the specific aims, the data generated will offer the candidate significant scope to guide the project’s further direction through characterisation of genomic signatures and differences across this important group.

 The project will equip the successful candidate with state-of-the-art genomic techniques as well as bioinformatic and modelling skills that are highly transferable and increasingly essential across a wide range of academic and applied biological disciplines.
 Full training will be provided by the supervisory team.
 The candidate will also gain important soft skills (e.g. communication, team working, problem solving).
 He/she will be based in Plymouth, spending short periods at partner Institutions as relevant.